 Crop improvement programme is taking account of major cereals, pulses, oilseeds, fibres and horticultural crops of the state including rice, wheat, maize, pulses, oilseeds, fiber crops, fruits and vegetables.
 Inter-disciplinary and multi location testing of elite breeding lines and improved management practices like aerobic rice, direct seeded rice for different rice ecosystems to enhance the rice productivity, terminal heat tolerance in wheat, heat and cold tolerance in maize going in together with production and livelihood security based on the demand of target group.
 Grain quality, bio-fortification and improvement for major biotic and abiotic stresses have been attempted to address the needs of ecology; conventional heterosis and molecular breeding the genetic potential.
-Addressing the nutritional security and self- sufficiency in pulse production in the state as well in country, the research activity in pulse crops like chick pea, pigeonpea, mungbean for improving production and productivity of lentil and chickpea is also under process.
+Addressing the nutritional security and self- sufficiency in pulse production in the state as well in country, the research activity in pulse crops like chick pea, pigeonpea, mungbean for improving production and productivity is being carried out.
+Pigeonpea genotype breeding for cold and submergence tolerance and approaches are intensively pursued to improve breeding for increasing the production and productivity of lentil and chickpea is also under process.
 Germplasm conservation of local illustrious cultivars like Katarni rice, Zardalu mango, Shahi litchi.
 Magadhi Pan etc. as well as their purification are also the paramount objective of the crop improvement programme.